 Lululemon Men’s Performance Clothing – More Than Just Fashion

-When Lululemon reached out to me a couple years ago about checking out some of their gear, I thought to myself, sweet – I finally get to get some yoga pants that make my butt look good!
+When Lululemon reached out to me a couple of years ago about checking out some of their gear, I thought to myself, sweet – I finally get to get some yoga pants that make my butt look good!
 As we all know, Lululemon has been extremely popular for women of all ages.
-Yes, I can attest to this as my sixty something year old mom along with the kids that I coach in high school cross country all love and wear the the brand.
+Yes, I can attest to this as my sixty-something-year-old mom along with the kids that I coach in high school cross country all love and wear the brand.
 And no, I don’t wear women’s yoga pants…

 Lululemon Surge 7″ & Surge 7″ Light Running Shorts – $68

 The Lululemon Surge 7″ Running Short has quickly become a short that has made it into my rotation of running shorts that I love to wear.
 While most running shorts will do okay with distances between 1-5 miles, the longer runs tend to separate the good from the bad.
 I’ve tested the Lululemon Surge 7″ running shorts on dozens of road and trail runs ranging between 5-10 miles, some track practices, and longer distances such as trail marathons where you’re out for 4+ hours.
 Through all my testings, I’ve had mostly good results with the exception of a run or two where I had chafing in the inner thigh.

 Surge 7″ Running Short Details